Waynesburg double homicide suspects headed to trial

 Waynesburg Police Chief Tom Ankrom testified that when Williford and Hunter’s landlord called police after he found Williford’s body, Rogers and Smith were already in custody for the assault case.

-Jacqueline Rutan, the alleged assault victim, and her roommate, Bruce Bundy, testified Friday.
+Jacqueline Rutan, the alleged assault victim, and her roommate, Bruce Bundy, testified.
 Both said Rogers had admitted to the killings.
 Bundy testified that Rogers showed him Williford’s driver’s license before Rogers burned it.

 Rutan said they were at 41 Wood St. in Waynesburg, where Rogers and Smith were staying with a friend, the morning of Feb.
 14. She testified that they spent time hanging out, and all smoked methamphetamine that Rogers brought with him.